 square foot of panel.

-Or, you can look at it from the amount of living space created within the SIPs building envelope: a basic design would run about $17 to 30 per square foot for the exterior shell, including wall and roof panels.
+Or, you can look at it from the amount of living space created within the SIPs building envelope: a basic design would run about $17 to 30 (2018 pricing) per square foot for the exterior shell, including wall and roof panels.

 Sticker shock?
 Perhaps.
 Material expenditure may be a bit higher with SIPs than with conventional wood construction.
 But, it’s important to realize that’s only one part of the equation.